harperd/machine-learning/notes/6-3-logic-gates.md

 # Neural Network Logic Gates

+Different networks and activation functions can be combinded to create even more complex networks creating a series of logic such as AND, NOT, OR, XNOR, etc.

 ## AND

 The AND gate is 1 only if all inputs, $x$ values, are 1 else 0.
 Using the Sigmoid function as used in Logistic Regression where a value $\geq0.5$ is $1$ else $0$.